-Lap Band Side Effects, Misleading Ads, and Other Stuff: The United States Food and Drug Administration has asked eight California surgical centers to correct their “misleading” ads for the Lap-Band weight-loss device, the agency announced on Dec.
-13.
+Lap Band Side Effects, Misleading Ads, and Other Stuff: The United States Food and Drug Administration has asked eight California surgical centers to correct their “misleading” ads for the Lap-Band weight-loss device, the agency announced.

 The FDA said it sent letters to the eight surgical clinics, warning them that their advertising for the Lap-Band failed to provide required risk information, including warnings, precautions, possible side effects and contraindications.